jbush001/NyuziProcessor/tools/emulator/README.md

 differs from that used on FPGA.
 - The simulation will exit when all threads are halted (disabled using control registers)
-- When the simulation is finished, it can optionally dump memory with the -d option
-- The -f flag will open a framebuffer window (assumed to be 32-bpp at memory address 0x200000).
-- By default this runs with four threads, but the number can be increased to simulate an arbitrary number of cores with the -t flag.
 - Uncommenting the line `CFLAGS += -DLOG_INSTRUCTIONS=1` in the Makefile will cause it to dump detailed instruction statistics.